 Adding a twist to her story, on Halloween of 2011 Emily's pelvis was intentionally broken and restructured by a highly qualified team of surgeons to correct hip dysplasia, a structural imbalance she had from birth.
 The circumstance, which challenged the role dance played in her life, eventually lead to her founding of Dance Wire.
 It also inspired her book Anatomy Riot which was published in 2013.

-Dance has been analogous with Emily’s identity for as long as she can remember.
-Her vision for Dance Wire is driven by her experiences, observations, frustrations, love and dedication to dance.
+Dance has been analogous to Emily’s identity for as long as she can remember.
+Her vision for Dance Wire is driven by her experiences, observations, frustrations, love, and dedication to dance.
 More on her personal projects at www.movementinspired.com

 Kate – choreographer and performance artist – holds a BA in Dance from Colorado College.
 She studied modern dance under Patrizia Herminjard and exchange artists from the Taipei National University of the Arts.
 In 2011, she founded AUTOMAL, a project-based dance company with a focus on risk and interactivity.
 She has presented work at the Edinburgh Festival Fringe, American College Dance Festival, the Fertile Ground Festival, Lindsay Matheis’s (a)merging, PDX Pop Now, and OSCON.

 By day, she is the Assistant Box Office Manager at Chamber Music Northwest.
 Before that, she managed the marketing of Portland Columbia Symphony Orchestra, interned with White Bird and tEEth, and served as a production assistant for TBA performances by Emily Johnson and Miguel Gutierrez.

 Kerry Schaefer :: Owner of Healthy Living Family Medicine